Thom Brennaman: Suspension for on-air comments

 Brennaman wrote a longer apology for The Cincinnati Enquirer the next day, after speaking with MLB Vice President, Ambassador for Inclusion Billy Bean.
-He also called WCPO-TV anchor Evan Millward, who posted an editorial on his station's website criticizing his FS Ohio statement as a non-apology apology, and said he would reach out to the LGBTQ+ organization PFLAG to make further amends.
+He also called WCPO-TV anchor Evan Millward, who posted an editorial on his station's website criticizing his Fox Sports Ohio statement as a non-apology apology, and said he would reach out to the LGBTQ+ organization PFLAG to make further amends.
 Almost a month later, Brennaman officially resigned from the Reds and Fox Sports Ohio; however, the Reds had already informed Brennaman that he would not return for the 2021 season.
 Brennaman told USA Today that he realized his remark "hurt a lot of people" and that he will "have to live with it for the rest of my life."

 Brennaman was replaced by John Sadak for Reds games, and Kevin Kugler for NFL games on Fox.

 Brennaman's apology quickly became an internet meme among baseball fans.
 The meme evolved into a correlation between Nick Castellanos and hitting untimely home runs, such as when he hit a home run during the eulogy for a World War II veteran on a Royals broadcast or when he hit a home run on the 20th anniversary of the September 11 attacks.
 The meme eventually gained mainstream popularity, frequently being used as a copypasta in response to public apologies that were perceived as non-apologies.
 Social media users would mockingly reiterate the perceived non-apology in question only to interrupt with Brennaman's infamous home run call, making a satirical comparison to Brennaman's heavily criticized apology.

 In November 2024, Brennaman jokingly acknowledged the incident while calling the Boston College–Syracuse football game for the CW.
 While discussing the teams' quarterbacks, he emphasized the surname of Boston College's Thomas Castellanos and gave a smirk to the camera.